The optical architecture of a heterogenous quantum network deployed in production facilities

 In the TID domain, the integration could be more flexible, as the equipment was not shared with other transmissions.
 In the three TID nodes a higher density of equipment was deployed and coexistence was more intensively tested.
-Additionally, attack or eavesdropping emulators were installed.
-Several connectivity technologies were also tested: switch-to-switch Ethernet connectivity using colored transceivers, both in the clear and encrypted (R\&S encryptors); OTN-like muxponders by Huawei (OTU4 graming); and the multi-frame optical encryption by ADVA modules.
-On top of these, network logic was configured to ensure visibility between all QKD, IT and encrypting systems using L2/L3 network devices---e.g., ADVA FSP 150-XG304 or Huawei Quidway S6700 Series---.
+Additionally, attack or eavesdropping emulators were installed; note that aggressive interventions such as stress test or modifying the number or power launch of classical channels would have put in risk the third-party traffic or violated the agreements to use the critical infrastructure.
+Several connectivity technologies were also tested: switch-to-switch Ethernet connectivity using coloured transceivers, both in the clear and encrypted (R\&S encryptors); OTN-like muxponders by Huawei (OTU4 graming); and the multi-frame optical encryption by ADVA modules.
+On top of these, network logic was configured to ensure visibility between all QKD, IT and encrypting systems using L2/L3 network devices---e.g., ADVA FSP 150-XG304 or Huawei Quidway S6700 Series.

 Additionally, a border link was implemented between both domains to enable testing cross-domain use cases.
 An ID~Quantique QKD system was deployed there and IP connectivity between the IT systems of both domains was provided in the last stage of the iteration.
 Note that the co-located domain, namely the Huawei and R\&S devices, was deployed in both networks from the very beginning.